Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 ## Automatically Open Collapsed Fields

+Collapsed fields are collapsed by default.
-Collapsed fields can automatically be opened rather than closed.
+These fields can be set to be automatically opened.

 ```
 {